 If the tax is paid on the gasoline in more than one event, a refund may be allowed for the "second" tax paid.
-See Refunds of Second Tax, earlier.
+See Refunds of Second Tax, in chapter 2.

 Removal from terminal.
 All removals of gasoline at a terminal rack are taxable.
 The position holder for that gasoline is liable for the tax.